laantorchaweb/preloader/README.md

 var dataName = 'desktop';

 if ( isMobile() ) {
-    // You can have several data attributes pointing to diferent image sizes dataName = 'mobile';
+    // You can have several data atributes pointing to diferent image sizes dataName = 'mobile';
 }